DavidBatoDev/alertech-arduino-ph-app/README.md

 ## Overview

-## Related Repositories
-- 🔥 [Alertech FCM API](https://github.com/DavidBatoDev/alertech-fcm-api) — The API for the FCM to send Notifications to all mobile app for users and neighbors to monitor alerts in real-time.
-- 🌐 [Alertech Fire Station Dashboard](https://github.com/geraldsberongoy/Arduino-Hackathon-Web) — The web dashboard for fire stations to monitor and respond to emergencies.
-- ⚙️ [Alertech IoT Device Code](https://github.com/DavidBatoDev/alertech-iot-device) — The ESP32 code for reading sensor data and sending alerts via Firebase.

 Alertech is an integrated fire detection and alert system composed of a mobile app, a website, and an IoT device.
 It enables real-time monitoring of temperature, humidity, and smoke levels, and provides instant alerts to users and fire authorities in case of a fire.

 ---